- Why does the misfit kill the grandmother?

 The grandmother has to endure listening to the other five members of her family get shot in closer range (even though, in her selfish attitude, she doesn’t seem to care much)..

-What is the moral of a good man is hard to find?
+Who is the hero in a good man is hard to find?

 “A Good Man Is Hard to Find” is a typical Flannery O’Connor story, which means it presents us with a strange morality — one where integrity is found in immoral people and where hypocrisy and moral corruption seem magnetically attached to outwardly “good” people.